 Lesson 5

-Lesson 7 Module 2
+Lesson 6 Module 2

 Introduction

 In this module, we will focus on the important issue of opioid use during pregnancy.
 Opioids are a class of drugs that can be very dangerous if misused.
 Many times, opioid use begins with the prescribing of an opioid for pain relief.
 For example, doctors may give people opioids after a surgery or an injury to treat their pain.
 Opioids act on the body’s opioid receptors and include heroin as well as drugs such as morphine, hydrocodone and oxycodone, fentanyl and methadone.
 These are examples of prescription drug names, but opioids also have many other nicknames such as Oxy or Percs.
-Prescription opioids are used medically to relieve moderate to severe pain and while they provide relief, they can also cause dependence.
+Prescription opioids are used medically to relieve moderate to severe pain and while they provide relief, they can also lead to problems with misuse.

 Opioid use in a young woman of childbearing age can be especially concerning.
 Many young women of reproductive age have filled a prescription for an opioid pain medication within the past year.
 If used during pregnancy, opioids can cause issues in a newborn such as Neonatal Abstinence Syndrome, or NAS.